 He has published 45 academic papers and co-authored with Devon Hinton (Harvard Medical School) a book by Cambridge University Press, 2020 (“Transdiagnostic Multiplex CBT for Muslim Cultural Groups: Treating Emotional Disorders”).
 He has lectured worldwide including at Harvard University, Oxford University and London School of Economics and UCL.
 He is a close collaborator of VS Ramachandran (2011 TIME magazine 100 most influential people in the world).

 The Telegraph described him as “one of the world’s leading experts on sleep paralysis”.
 He was ranked as the “top-rated expert in sleep paralysis in the world” on Expertscape based on scientific impact in the past 10 years.
 He was listed by Van Winkle (“sleep blog” by Casper Sleep) as one of the “15 Most Interesting People in Sleep” (list of researchers, writers, and cultural figures).

-His work has been featured in the press in over 30 countries including The New York Times, The Washington Post, The Today Show, The BBC, Chicago Tribune, The Guardian, NBC News, New York Magazine, The Times, The Telegraph, Reuters, Daily Mail, Fox News, Discovery, New Scientist, Discover Magazine, VICE, The Sun, ABC News (Australia) and PBS NOVA.
-He has appeared on TV and radio such as BBC one and two, and the Pulse (NPR) the Pulse (NPR) and written for Big Think and Scientific American
+His work has been featured in the press in over 30 countries including The New York Times, The Washington Post, The Today Show, The BBC, Chicago Tribune, The Guardian, NBC News, New York Magazine, The Times, The Telegraph, Reuters, Fox News, Discovery, New Scientist, Discover Magazine, VICE, PBS (NOVA), and he has appeared on TV and radio like BBC one and two, and the Pulse (NPR) the Pulse (NPR) and written for Big Think and Scientific American